Test Results

 *Mobil 1™ is a trademark of Exxon Mobil Corporation

-Adding one bottle of Slick 50 Supercharged Synthetic Engine Treatment (15 oz.) produced a dyno run that yielded an increase of 10 horsepower.
+Adding one bottle of Slick 50 Supercharged Synthetic Engine Treatment (15oz.) produced a dyno run that yielded an increase of 10hp.

 THE CHASSIS DYNO TESTING